IBM/aspera-cli/docs/README.erb.md

 ### Learning Aspera Product APIs (REST)

-This CLI uses REST APIs.
+<%=tool%> uses mainly Aspera applications REST APIs.
 To display HTTP calls, use argument `-r` or `--rest-debug`, this is useful to display exact content of HTTP requests and responses.

 In order to get traces of execution, use argument : `--log-level=debug`